wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 ### Write the actual code

-Without going into too much detail, we will create here a simple "add ten" rust function as well as its input and output structs, and expose it in the holochain App by using the `#[hdx_extern]` annotation.
+Without going into too much detail, we will create here a simple "add ten" rust function as well as its input and output structs, and expose the function in the holochain App by using the `#[hdx_extern]` annotation.

 Let's just paste that code in `lib.rs`